CalebBarnes/nextwp/@nextwp/core/README.md

 # @nextwp/core

-Welcome to `@nextwp/core` v2.
+Welcome to `@nextwp/core`

 This package facilitates building Next.js sites using headless WordPress as the CMS.

-It is built on the WP REST API and has additional functions designed to work with the [@nextwp/core Headless WordPress plugin](https://github.com/@nextwp/core/@nextwp/core-next-wp-plugin).
+It is built on the WP REST API and has additional functions designed to work with the [NextWP - Headless Toolkit](https://github.com/CalebBarnes/nextwp/@nextwp/wp-plugin) WordPress plugin.

+Why use the REST API instead of GraphQL?
+@todo: write about this - link to another page

+- simplicity
+- reliability
+- performance
+- caching
+- ease of use
+- familiarity
+- extensibility - most WP plugins support REST API by default
+- GraphQL is not a standard in WP
+- GraphQL is not good by default in Next.js app dir - REST API GET requests are cached by default in Next.js RSC

 ## Features